robertheeter/ticker/README.md

     5. `^X`, "ctrl+X" to exit the editor.
     6. `Y`, "Y" to save the modified buffer.
     7. "enter" to confirm the file name.
-    8. Shut off and restart the PocketBeagle using the power button to set the cron changes.
+    8. Shut off and restart the PocketBeagle using the power button to set the cron changes and test the automatic boot.

 ### ***Running the Application***
 Restart the PocketBeagle before the first run to ensure the PRU changes have been set.
 Ensure the device is connected to a 5V/4A DC power source and the power switch has been set to "on".
 Run the following in the Cloud9 terminal: